jjvanzon/JJs-Reference-Architecture/api.md

 ### OneToManyRelationship

+Inverse property management means for instance that if a parent property is set: `Product.Supplier = mySupplier`, then automatically the product is added to the child collection too: `Supplier.Products.Add(myProduct)`.

-The classes `ManyToOneRelationship` and `OneToManyRelationship` can keep bidirectional relationships in sync more or less automatically, which you then use in your models (rich, entity, API or otherwise).
-More or less: You still have to program classes that derive from `ManyToOneRelationship` and `OneToManyRelationship` and use them a certain way, but the result would be in a navigation property and collection property whose ends will be kept in sync.
+The classes [`ManyToOneRelationship`](https://www.nuget.org/packages/JJ.Framework.Business) and [`OneToManyRelationship`](https://www.nuget.org/packages/JJ.Framework.Business) can keep bidirectional relationships in sync more or less automatically, which you then use in your models (rich, entity, API or otherwise).
+More or less: You would still have to program classes that derive from `ManyToOneRelationship` and `OneToManyRelationship` and use them a certain way, but the result would be in a navigation property and collection property whose ends will be kept in sync.

 Package and code examples available on NuGet [here](https://www.nuget.org/packages/JJ.Framework.Business).

 There might be other ways to do this. `Entity Framework` might do it automatically. `NHibernate` does not appear to do it for us.
 A [`LinkTo`](patterns.md#linkto) pattern might be used in certain projects.
 Or hand-writing the syncing code.

 ### XML

+`XML` is a file format for storing and transmitting data.
+Here are some preferences for `API's` to use for `XML`.

 Preference for `XElement` (`LINQ to XML`) over `XmlDocument` except when you want to use `XPath`.

-Perhaps prefer the `XmlHelper` methods (from [`JJ.Framework.Xml`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Xml) or [`JJ.Framework.Xml.Linq`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Data.Xml.Linq)) over using other API's directly, because the helper will handle nullability and unicity more grafully.
+Perhaps prefer the `XmlHelper` methods (from [`JJ.Framework.Xml`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Xml) or [`JJ.Framework.Xml.Linq`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Data.Xml.Linq)) over using other `API's` directly, because the helper will handle nullability and unicity more grafully.

 `XmlToObjectConverter` and `ObjectToXmlConverter` might also be used.
 (Also in [`JJ.Framework.Xml`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Xml) and [`JJ.Framework.Xml.Linq`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Data.Xml.Linq)).
-That might be a simpler way to convert XML to an object graph than other API's.
+That might be a simpler way to convert `XML` to an object graph than other `API's`.

 ### Embedded Resources

-Embedded resources might be handy to prevent having to include loose files with a deployment, but instead compiling the loose files right into the assembly DLL or EXE.
+Embedded resources might be handy to prevent having to include loose files with a deployment, but instead compiling the loose files right into your program files' `DLL` or `EXE`.
 It also protects those resources a little bit better against modifications.

 To include a file as an embedded resource, you could set the following property: